BirdeeHub/birdeevim/README.md

     and you may do this as much as you want.

     if you want to add ftplugin folder and stuff, add that at root level of the flake, at the same level as lua folder.
+You can ask about your nixCats there as well.
     The whole flake is a plugin, which works the same as a config.

 -- [customPluginOverlay](./nix/customPluginOverlay.nix)